-Here you will find answers to the most frequently asked Rubix ML questions.
+Here you will find answers to the most frequently asked questions.

-What environment (SAPI) should I run Rubix in?#
+What environment (SAPI) should I run Rubix ML in?#

-All Rubix programs are designed to run from the PHP command line interface (CLI).
+All Rubix ML projects are designed to run from the PHP command line interface (CLI).
 The reason almost always boils down to performance and memory consumption.

-To run your script using the PHP command line interface (CLI), open a terminal window and enter:
+To run a PHP script using the command line interface (CLI), open a terminal window and enter:

 $ php example.php

-Note: The PHP interpreter must be in your default PATH for the above syntax to work.
+Note: The PHP interpreter must be installed and in your default PATH for the above syntax to work correctly.

 Try adjusting the